 - 1 beaten egg for glazing

-- Add the butter to the pan and melt over a medium heat.
+Add the butter to the pan and melt over medium heat.
 Add the flour and stir well to incorporate all the flour into the butter.

-- Using a sharp knife, cut a small hole into the center of the lid to allow the steam to escape during cooking and to prevent pastry from becoming soggy.
+Using a sharp knife, cut a small hole into the center of the lid to allow the steam to escape during cooking and to prevent the pastry from becoming soggy.

-- Set the pie dish/es onto the heated baking sheet in the oven and bake in the preheated oven for 40 minutes or until the pastry is golden brown and the filling bubbling.
+Set the pie dish(es) onto the heated baking sheet in the oven and bake in the preheated oven for 40 minutes or until the pastry is golden brown and the filling bubbles.
 Serve hot or leave to cool completely if serving cold.